mr-karan/store-exporter/README.md

   - **log_level**: "production" for all `INFO` level logs.
 If you want to enable verbose logging use "debug".
   - **jobs**
     - **name**: Unique identifier for the job.
-    - **namespace**: Unique Namespace added in metric label for each job.
     - **query**: Path to SQL file.
     - **db**: Type of SQL DB.
 Supported values: [postgres, mysql].
     - **dsn**: Connection URL to the DB.